-Located at 85 Allnutt Street, Mandurah Common Ground will comprise 50 self-contained apartments along with communal areas, on-site support services and commercial space.
+Located at 35 Gray Road, Mandurah Common Ground will comprise 50 self-contained apartments along with communal areas, on-site support services and commercial space.

-On 21 October 2024, Minister John Carey MLA, announced Atlas Building (WA) Pty Ltd as the builder for Mandurah Common Ground, with works commencing on-site in late 2024.
+On 21 October 2024, the then Minister for Housing; Homelessness John Carey MLA announced Atlas Building (WA) Pty Ltd as the builder for Mandurah Common Ground.
+Works commenced on site in late 2024.

-The building will be operated by a Community Housing Organisation following construction completion, with tenants supported by a Community Service Provider.
-A Tender process to identify both service providers for tenancy and additional support is expected to commence mid-to-late 2025.
+Once complete, the building will be operated by a Community Housing Organisation, with tenants supported by a Community Service Provider.
+A Tender process is underway to identify both service providers.

 Further information